Dental Implants Vs Dentures

 For those clients who have actually lost all their teeth, but have actually not lost substantial bone, a fixed bridge (irreversible non-removable teeth) might be the treatment of option because the new bridge is not needed for facial and lip support.
 Not all patients are prospects for this treatment.
 For our Lower Mainland patients who have lost all their teeth and/or substantial bone, facial and lip assistance, a removable denture, which fits “over” the implants, will often be the treatment of choice.

 A removable denture will certainly be similar to the repaired bridgework, both supported by implants, in terms of convenience and capability to chew, however the denture will provide substantial advantages for those clients with severe loss of bone, gum, lip and cheek assistance.
 The bottom line is that the loss of teeth affects individuals on an entirely personal level, which means the treatment needs to be highly individualized to be effective.
-Make sure to share all of your dental goals with your expectations to your Vancouver periodontist so your objectives can be fulfilled and exceeded.
+Make sure to share all of your dental goals with your expectations to your dental implant professional so your objectives can be fulfilled and exceeded.

 Small implants are small-diameter implants are also available.
 They can be installed to anchor and stabilize an existing removable denture.
 Placing mini implants is an easy treatment that is usually performed in a single see, with no cut or stitches, and requiring only a local anaesthetic.